MicrosoftDocs/azure-docs/articles/azure-monitor/agents/agent-manage.md

 ## Uninstall agent

-Use one of the following procedures to uninstall the Windows or Linux agent by using the command line or Setup Wizard.
+Use one of the following procedures to uninstall the Windows or Linux agent by using the command line or **Setup Wizard**.

 ### Windows agent